-Obligations of the Outgoing Employer under TUPE
+Obligations of incoming employer under TUPE

 Whilst snow might be one of the last things on your mind right now, it is the time of year where it could be a possibility and it’s always best to be prepared in order to minimise the disruption that it would have on the workplace.